benovard/d3_opioid_overdoses_visualization/process.md

 1. How many people are prescribed opioids in the United States?

-1. How many people are prescribed opioids in my area?
+2. How many people are prescribed opioids in my area?
 In areas around me?

-2. How many people die from opioids in the United States?
+3. How many people die from opioids in the United States?
 In my area and areas around me?
-3. Is there a correlation between weather, opioid prescriptions, and opioid related deaths?
+4. Is there a correlation between weather, opioid prescriptions, and opioid related deaths?

-1. I.e. Do cold months lead to more people ‘needing’ opioid prescriptions and ultimately more drug related deaths?
+5. Do cold months lead to more people ‘needing’ opioid prescriptions and ultimately more drug related deaths?

 What we want to learn: